costanzalaudisa/SocialSportSharing/README.md

 ## How to launch

 1. Ensure XAMPP is installed and that Apache and MySQL services are running.
 2. Navigate to the `database` folder and, in file `popolamento.sql`, replace the path with your own.
-[TODO: avoid absolute paths]
 3. Run the SQL scripts in the `database` folder with the command `mysql -u root <SQLSCRIPT.sql`.
 4. Copy and paste the `website` folder into the `htdocs` folder within the XAMPP installation path.
-[TODO: improve this step]
 5. Navigate to `localhost/website` on your browser.

-This procedure will be improved in the future.